Skip to content

 User-AgentoutboundIQ-webhooks/1.0

-X-OutboundIQ-Delivery-IdA unique UUID per delivery.
+X-OutboundIQ-Delivery-IdA unique UUID per HTTP delivery.
 Use it for idempotency on your side.

 X-OutboundIQ-Signaturesha256=<hex> — HMAC-SHA256 of the raw body using your signing secret.